dimitriaatos/mizi/README.md

+# Mizi media

-A portfolio website for Mizi (Georgios Mizithras) available at https://mizi.media.
+A portfolio website for Mizi (Georgios Mizithras).
 The design is inspired by http://phonography.org.